 The only information collected will be that which is necessary to provide the information or services that you may request when visiting our website or using our mobile applications.
 For example, if you are requesting a product or service that we offer, or want a reply to your question or comment, we will ask for your email address, or your name and mailing address so we may respond appropriately.

 Any personally identifiable information we receive on our website or through our mobile application will not be shared with persons outside our department.
-No marketing databases will be created nor will any commercial use be made of any data we may collect.
+No third-party marketing databases will be created nor will any commercial use be made of any data we may collect.

 Access to personally identifiable information in public records at state and local levels of government in Iowa is governed primarily by Code of Iowa chapter 22, Examination of Public Records (Open Records).